Using gcloud for Virtual Machines

 Update our Ubuntu VM

-The VM will include a recently updated version of Ubuntu 20.04, but it may not be completely updated.
-Thus the first thing we need to do is update our machines.
-On Ubuntu, we'll use the following two commands, which you should run also:
+The VM will include a recently updated version of Ubuntu 22.04, but it may not be completely updated.
+Therefore the first thing we need to do is update our machines.
+On Ubuntu, we'll use the following commands, which you should run also:

 sudo apt update